xavidop/alexa-nodejs-dynamo-local/README.md

 These queries are using the [AWS SDK for JavaScript](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/dynamodb-examples.html).

-This local DynamoDB is accessible by the AWS CLI.
-Before using the CLI, we need to create a `fake` profile that will use the region, accessKeyId and secretAccessKey used by our local database.
+This local DynamoDB is accessible by the AWS CLI as well.
+Before using the CLI, we need to create a `fake` profile that will use the region, accessKeyId and secretAccessKey used by our local database and client.
 So in our `~/.aws/credentials` we have to create the `fake` profile:

 ```bash